oneapi-src/oneDPL/documentation/library_guide/cmake_support.rst

 Example CMake Invocation
 ========================
-After creating a ``CMakeLists.txt`` file for their project, a user may use a command line CMake invocation to generate build scripts for their project.
+After creating a ``CMakeLists.txt`` file for your project, you may use a command line CMake invocation to generate build scripts.

 Below is an example ``Linux`` CMake invocation which generates Unix makefiles for the project with the ``icpx`` compiler, ``oneTBB`` backend and ``Release`` build type: